clartaq/cwiki/README.md

 ### Prerequisites ###

-Java 11 (AdoptOpenJDK 11) for development and testing.
+Java 17 (OpenJDK/Temurin 17) for development and testing.
 It should compile and run under version 8, but this is not tested.

 ### Run a Prebuilt Jar ###